 One thing you should do while visiting Deception Pass State Park is to walk across Deception Pass Bridge.

-Deception Pass Bridge is a magnificent steel truss bridge that connects the two islands together and spans the narrow Deception Pass channel.
+Deception Pass Bridge is a magnificent steel truss bridge connecting the two islands and spans the narrow Deception Pass channel.

-The bridge offers breathtaking views of the surrounding landscape, including the park’s glorious coastline.
+The bridge offers breathtaking views of the surrounding landscape, including the park’s glorious coastline and the Pacific Ocean.

 You can certainly drive across the bridge if you wish.
-But walking gives you an extra thrill as you can stop and look down the approximate 180 feet to the water below.
+But walking gives you an extra thrill as you can stop and look down approximately 180 feet to the water below.

 Where to Stay Near Deception Pass